In The Battle Against COVID-19, A Risk Of 'Vaccine Nationalism'

 Meanwhile, China's Xi has adopted a somewhat softer public line that some are describing as "vaccine diplomacy."

 Xi says China will spend $2 billion to help developing countries.
-China also is among dozens of countries that have signed on to a resolution by member states of the World Health Organization that says a vaccine should be treated as a "global public good," to be distributed as widely, fairly and cheaply.
+China also is among dozens of countries that have signed on to a resolution by member states of the World Health Organization that says a vaccine should be treated as a "global public good" to be distributed widely, fairly and cheaply.

-China faced global condemnation for its early efforts to downplay the severity about the virus and has sought to rewrite the narrative by promoting its efforts to find a vaccine and assist other countries.
+China faced global condemnation for its early efforts to downplay the severity of the virus and has sought to rewrite the narrative by promoting its efforts to find a vaccine and assist other countries.

 China is making a major push to develop a vaccine at home and has at least four trials underway.

-Xi wants China to be a world leader in the most important technologies of the 21st Century, including biopharmaceuticals.
+Xi wants China to be a world leader in the most important technologies of the 21st century, including biopharmaceuticals.
 If China became the first to develop a vaccine, it would consider it a huge victory.

 However, some U.S. national security officials say the Chinese efforts include attempts to hack into American and other Western drug companies to steal valuable research information.